-When the daylight saving time changes, here at the Watch Lab, we often get flooded with requests for watch repairs due to people not placing the crown securely back in place, to ensure that the watch is water-resistant.
+When the occasion of the clocks changing arises, here at the Watch Lab, we often get flooded with requests for watch repairs.
+These requests are often because people do not change the time on their watch correctly and/or not placing the crown back in the right place.
+The problem with this often lies in the fact that they cannot ensure that the watch is water-resistant.

-If you aren’t sure whether your crown is securely back in place to avoid contact with water, dust or moisture, you are more than welcome to bring your watch to your nearest Watch Lab, where one of our technicians will be happy to give free advice.
+If you aren’t sure whether your crown is firmly back in place, be sure to avoid contact with water, dust, and/or moisture.
+You are more than welcome to bring your watch to your nearest Watch Lab, where one of our expert technicians will be happy to give free advice.
+Just head over to our lab locator to find your nearest branch.

 If there is a fault with your watch, we can advise on the work required and give a free estimate of the repair costs.